We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 I heard this quote once that, if you want to make God laugh, all you have to do is tell him your plans.
-I feel like this is doubly true when you’re married to a first responder or a member of the military.
+I feel like this is doubly true when you’re married to a law enforcement officer.

 I was due with our son in late February.
 I thought for sure I’d go into labor early, because my mom and sister both had their babies between 37-39 weeks.
 By the time my due date rolled around, I was getting super antsy.